-Please visit the 'what we're funding' section of our website to appreciate the level of information we are expecting in this section.
+Please visit our 'what we fund' section of our website to appreciate the level of information we are expecting in this section.

-The following requirements are in place:
+The following requirements are in place

 - This section cannot exceed 350 words in total across the three sections.
-We recommend that this allocation can be split evenly across the three headings below. - The section headings must be used and no additional headings can be included.
-See application form for headings and guidance.
+We recommend that this allocation can be split evenly across the three headings below. - The section headings must be used and no additional headings can be included - The challenge: this should very simply explain what the project is looking at the area of work, why it needs to be done and the key questions being posed.